Key Takeaways

 Troubleshooting Common Issues

-Unusual Sounds and Smells
+Unusual Sounds or Smells

 Reduced Heating Capacity

-When to Repair or Replace Your Oil Furnace
+When to Repair or Replace Your Furnace

 Signs You Need a Repair